dongsikchoi/Blood-Glucose-Prediction-LSTM/README.md

 ## 1. Introduction

-- Diabetes is a chronic disease that causes many people to suffer and causes socioeconomic losses.
+- Diabetes is a chronic disease that causes many people to suffer and causes socioeconomic losses and there are two types of diabetes

-  - __Type 1 diabetes (T1DM)__ - In case Blood Glucose (BG) control isn't possible due to the inability to produce insulin that lowers BG in β cells in pancreas
+  - __Type 1 diabetes (T1DM)__ - When self-Blood Glucose (BG) control is impossible due to the problem of inability to produce insulin in β cells of the pancreas

   - __Type 2 diabetes (T2DM)__ - Also known as non-insulin dependent diabetes mellitus, which means that insulin production is possible, but cells become resistant to insulin and insulin can't perform its role properly